Comprehensive Energy Data Intelligence

 The oil giant has been cutting costs heavily since suffering a historic loss in 2020.
 A sweeping restructuring of the company's global operations was announced in January.
 After which Exxon marketed 61 wells that produced approximately 81 million cubic feet of natural gas equivalent per day (MMcfd) from shale gas properties spread across 27,000 acres in Ohio’s Appalachian Basin.
 Based on current natural gas prices and existing production from the well, this sale alone could value the assets at around $200 million.

 To boost profitability, Exxon Mobil further confirmed at the beginning of March that it would continue to reduce expenses and its oil and gas production portfolio.
-And backing up its statements with actions, Exxon’s Russian projects were one of the first to be axed following the geopolitical crisis of the invasion of Ukraine by Putin's regime, which caused oil prices to rise to their highest level in eight years.
+And backing up its statements with actions, Exxon’s Russian projects were one of the first to be axed following the geopolitical crisis, which caused oil prices to rise to their highest level in eight years.

 And while the news of possible Bakken's assets sale has yet to be confirmed, it started spreading like wildfire against a backdrop of rising shares.
 An afternoon trade right after they broke showed that Exxon Mobil bonds had gained as much as 2.31% at $84.71.